yail259/BlueprintLang/README.md

     returns: boolean
 ```

-One can then parse this language, merging it for example with a json with visual rendering information, to be visualised with the accompanying visualisation tool.
+One can then parse this language, merging it with a file containing visual rendering information (such as a JSON), to be visualised in any visualisation tool.
+Below shows the inner workings of how the accompanying BlueprintCode web app renders the graph under the hood, but it's implementation agnostic so you can build your own renderer if needed!

 For instance: